behu-kea/first-semester-java/topics/02 - basics/strings.md

 Example

 ```
 Please put in the diviser:
 5
 Now please put in the number to check
 35
-35 is divisible with 5 🎉🥳🍾
+Is 35 divisible with 5: true
 ```

 ```